julienvollering/DSMdepth/ms/ms.md

 Field work at Ørskogfjellet was conducted in August 2023.
 We navigated to the centers of the raster cells in the sample using real time kinematic differential GNSS (Topcon Positioning Systems, USA), to ensure sub-meter positional accuracy.
-At each location we measured peat depth three times by manual probing, with probe locations spaced approximately \unit{2.5\,m} apart.
+At each location we measured peat depth three times by manual probing, with probe locations spaced approximately 2.5 m apart.
 For a tiny fraction of these measurements (5 total), it was not possible to reach the base of the peat column, and a right-censored depth was recorded.
-In areas with dense sampling locations, we also measured peat depth with GPR along snaking transects passing through the centers of the sampling cells (seven transects, \unit{6.2\,km} total length).
+In areas with dense sampling locations, we also measured peat depth with GPR along snaking transects passing through the centers of the sampling cells (seven transects, 6.2 km total length).
-We used the same GPR system as at Skrimfjella, but with a \unit{100\,MHz} Malå rough terrain antenna (Guideline Geo AB, Sweden) at some transects.
+We used the same GPR system as at Skrimfjella, but with a 100 MHz Malå rough terrain antenna (Guideline Geo AB, Sweden) at some transects.
 To navigate the GPR transects, we placed flags at the cell centers of the sample locations, and used a handheld GNSS receiver to guide the GPR operator.
 At sampling locations crossed by a GPR transect, we arranged the manual probe positions along the transect (for better calibration of the GPR wave speed velocity), while other locations were probed in a triangular pattern around the cell center like at Skrimfjella.

 We processed the GPR data with Reflexw software (v.8.5, Sandmeier Scientific Software, Germany), applying a dewow filter, time-zero correction, bandpass filter, gain filter, and a dynamic correction that accounts for the non-vertical wave path between offset transmitter and receiver antennae.
-The last correction is important for the rough terrain antenna, which has an antenna separation (\unit{2.2\,m}) -- comparable to typical peat depths.
+The last correction is important for the rough terrain antenna, which has an antenna separation (2.2 m) -- comparable to typical peat depths.
 As with the data from Skrimfjella, we picked the base of the peat column from strong reflectors in the radargram, and calibrated wave velocity with manual probe measurements in a linear regression.
-The points in the regression were created by joining to each probe measurement the travel time of the nearest pick, but only if these were within \unit{2\,m} of each other.
+The points in the regression were created by joining to each probe measurement the travel time of the nearest pick, but only if these were within 2 m of each other.
-In total we had 78 calibration points along \unit{7.8\,km} of interpretable GPR traces (transect length exceeded because of extra GPR data).
+In total we had 78 calibration points along 7.8 km of interpretable GPR traces (transect length exceeded because of extra GPR data).
 Finally, we used the calculated wave velocity (\unit{0.0427\,m\,ns^{-1}}, $R^2 = 0.946$) to convert the travel times of all picks to calibrated peat depths.

 We also used two sets of existing depth measurements from Ørskogfjellet.
 The first set was provided by the Norwegian Public Roads Administration, who commissioned GPR surveys of particular peatland areas in 2020 and 2021.
-The surveys were conducted with a dual channel system (\unit{70\,MHz} and \unit{300\,MHz}; ImpulseRadar AB, Sweden), connected to GNSS with CPOS correction.
+The surveys were conducted with a dual channel system (70 MHz and 300 MHz; ImpulseRadar AB, Sweden), connected to GNSS with CPOS correction.
 We used interpreted and calibrated traces from these surveys, and discarded some data where multiple depths were interpreted for the same locations.
-This summed to \unit{7.4\,km} of interpreted traces.
+This summed to 7.4 km of interpreted traces.
 The second set of existing depth data we extracted from a paper map made by the Norwegian Soil and Mire Company in 1984.
-This map presents 44 borehole depths (in decimeters) across a \unit{9\,ha} peatland area.
+This map presents 44 borehole depths (in decimeters) across a 9 ha peatland area.
 We georeferenced the map and digitized the borehole locations and depths.

 ## Peat depth predictors